Can you deposit or cash a check at an ATM?

 Below, learn what types of checks you can deposit in an ATM and how to treat each differently.

 Personal checks are written between individual people instead of a check from a business to another person.
+For example, a birthday check from your grandma.

 A personal check is drawn on personal checking or savings accounts.
 When you deposit a personal check from someone, it will deduct the check amount from the funds available in that person’s checking or savings account.